-The Church of the Nativity is the oldest church in Arbanassi.
+The Nativity Church is the oldest in Arbanassi.
 It consists of a naos, a narthex, a gallery and a chapel dedicated to St. John the Baptist.
 The ‘Wheel of Life’ on the east wall of the north gallery is the earliest depiction of this type in Bulgarian churches.

 In Veliko Tarnovo, the most important objective is Tsarevets fortress.
 The main fortress of the capital of the Second Bulgarian Kingdom (1185 – 1393) was the former seat of the medieval tsars.
-Situated on the highest point, the Residence of the Bulgarian patriarchs was reconstructed in the ’80s but now is not a church anymore.
+Situated on the highest point, the Residence of the Bulgarian patriarchs was reconstructed in the ’80s.
+Now is not a church anymore.
 But it’s open for visitors since 1985.

-After a visit to the souvenir shop street, we come back in Bucharest, crossing again the border, on the same road.
+After a walk on the street with souvenir shops, we’ll be back to Bucharest, crossing again the border, on the same road.